The Goethe-Institut Award for New Translation

 Since 1965 the Schlegel-Tieck Prize has been awarded to the best translation into English from German, published by a British publishing house in the year prior to the award date.
 The prize is named after two important German writers of the Romantic period, namely August Wilhelm Schlegel (1767-1845) and Ludwig Tieck (1773-1853).
 Both are known for their excellent translations into German of Shakespeare's work.

-The prize is awarded in February each year at an awards ceremony in London, organised by the Society of Authors.
+The prize is awarded in February/March each year at an awards ceremony in London, organised by the Society of Authors.
 The winner receives £3,000.

 The Goethe-Institut London and the German Embassy have sponsored the prize, which is administered by the Society of Authors, for many years.